hp864201-afk/novaledger/README.md

 # NovaLedger

-NovaLedger is a Wave 2 Web3 analytics and finance dashboard with English default UI and a Chinese language dropdown.
+NovaLedger is a Web3 analytics and finance dashboard with English default UI and a Chinese language dropdown.

 ## Features